google/flax/docs/howtos/early_stopping.rst

   for epoch in range(1, num_epochs + 1):
     # Use a separate PRNG key to permute image data during shuffling
     rng, input_rng = jax.random.split(rng)
-    # Run an optimization step over a training batch
+    # Run an optimization step over a training batch.
-    # the global `es` is overwritten with the lates
+    # the global `es` is overwritten.
     state, es = train_epoch(state, train_ds, batch_size, epoch, input_rng, es)

     if es.should_stop: